 Robin sensed it was better to let the girl be and let her own thoughts drift far beyond the immediate situation.

 It had been a rough year, spent with a man who had repeatedly shown her why he was not the man of her dreams as she had thought.
 Robin winced.
 She used to be better at getting out of bad relationships.
-But as her friend Steve had gently suggested to her that year they’d palled around, it was possible she was expecting too much from her men and not giving her relationships the chance to mature.
-So she’d stuck it out with Rick, forgiving him again and again, until the night she caught him surfing for Internet porn and realized he was more interested in his laptop than in her.
+But as her friend Steve had gently suggested to her, it was possible she was expecting too much from her men and not giving her relationships the chance to mature.
+So, she’d stuck it out with Rick, forgiving him again and again, until the night she caught him surfing for Internet porn and realized he was more interested in his laptop than in her.

 Although both her parents were devoted to their children, parenting and careers left little time for each other and neither really had the inclination to leave their respective worlds.
 They had drifted apart, divorcing when Robin was thirteen.

 Robin wondered, not for the first time, if her parents’ indifference to each other was why she never managed to stay interested enough to keep a relationship going for any length of time.
 With her thirtieth birthday coming up the next summer, it was a puzzle she wanted to solve soon.

 “Hey, Robin,” Dean said, suddenly leaning forward.
 “I got some classical on my iPhone.”

 He had jammed the unit into the new speaker dock he’d brought with him and had all but shoved it into Robin’s ear.

 “Not a good time, Dean,” Robin growled, nodding at Elizabeth, who jumped at the music coming from the small speakers.

 “Never mind.”
 Dean slumped back in his seat.